 The term cardiomyopathy is used only when a disorder directly affects the heart muscle.
 Other heart disorders such as coronary artery disease and heart valve disorders, also can eventually cause the ventricles to enlarge and heart failure.
 However, doctors do not classify the heart muscle problems caused by those disorders as cardiomyopathies.

-Cardiomyopathy is a disorder of the heart muscle.
-The least common form of cardiomyopathy, restrictive cardiomyopathy, shares many features with hypertrophic cardiomyopathy.
+Restrictive cardiomyopathy is the least common form of cardiomyopathy and shares many features with hypertrophic cardiomyopathy.
 Its cause is usually unknown.

 There are two basic types of restrictive cardiomyopathy: